American International School of Medicine: History

 In 2012, AISM collaborated with the Civil Defence Commission and the Cheddi Jagan International Airport trained 18 airport staff members to be certified as first responders.

 Medical Program

-AISM has a four-year doctor of medicine (MD) Program.
+AISM has a four-year Doctor of Medicine (MD) Program.
 It consists of 5 semesters of basic sciences and 6 semesters of clinical sciences.
 The basic sciences program is taught at the Georgetown, Guyana campus and the clinical sciences program is completed in Guyana, the US, and/or the UK.

 After completing the basic sciences program, students take the USMLE Step 1 examination.
 Upon completion of the program, students take the USMLE step 2 examination and/or if applicable the PLAB.

-AISM graduates are eligible to take the medical council of India (MCI) approved for interning into clinical practice in India examination(s) to be able to complete post graduate training and practicing in India.
+AISM graduates are eligible to take the Medical Council of India (MCI) approved for interning in clinical practice in India examination(s) to be able to complete postgraduate training and practice in India.

-Many AISM graduates are invited and has accepted residency training positions in Guyana, USA, UK, Caricom countries, Nigeria, to name a few jurisdictions.
+Many AISM graduates are invited and have accepted residency training positions in Guyana, the USA, the UK, Caricom countries, and Nigeria, to name a few jurisdictions.